 - They also have a free-of-charge ironing board and iron but you can only use it on the first floor and you need to tell the staff if you want to use it as it is locked inside a locker.

 Total Damage: 6800 yen for 2 nights (3,400 yen per night) from Friday to Sunday and 9280 yen for 3 nights (3,093 yen per night) from Saturday to Tuesday.
 All bookings were made via Booking.com with free cancellation and no booking fees policy.
+Make your booking via this link and get 10% rebate from any booking you make.

 Overall, staying in IRORI was a pleasant experience and I would really recommend solo or group travellers to stay here if you don’t mind staying in a shared room.